AllenNeuralDynamics/aind-proteomics-stitch/README.md

-# aind-capsule-template
+# aind-proteomics-stitch

-Basic structure of a capsule to be customized as needed.
+Automated capsule to do proteomics stitching